sawestwood/commons-chain2-poc/README.md

 Therefore, to run the samples:

 * Part 1 Page 1- http://www.onjava.com/pub/a/onjava/2005/03/02/commonchains.html can be run using OReillyOnJavaSampleAppPart1Page1.java

-* Part 1 Page 2 -
+* Part 1 Page 2- Use OReillyOnJavaSampleAppPart1Page2

 Thus from Maven, to run the first sample use